mohsinkhn/EasyLearn/README.md

 https://www.python.org/dev/peps/pep-0008/

 Always run pylint on your code before you commit.
 It will help others benefit from your code.
 For guidelines specific to each section, refer to guidelines in that folder.

+*Coming Soon: A repository with examples of where EasyLearn has been used*